D-amino acid oxidase

-D-amino acid oxidase (DAAO; also OXDA, DAMOX) is an enzyme with the function on a molecular level to oxidize D-amino acids to the corresponding α-keto acids, producing ammonia and hydrogen peroxide.
+D-amino acid oxidase (DAAO; also OXDA or DAMOX) is an enzyme with the function on a molecular level to oxidize D-amino acids to the corresponding α-keto acids, producing ammonia and hydrogen peroxide.
 This results in a number of physiological effects in various systems, most notably the brain.
 The enzyme is most active toward neutral D-amino acids, and not active toward acidic D-amino acids.
 One of its most important targets in mammals is D-Serine in the central nervous system.
 By targeting this and other D-amino acids in vertebrates, DAAO is important in detoxification.
 The role in microorganisms is slightly different, breaking down D-amino acids to generate energy.

 DAAO is expressed in a wide range of species from yeasts to human.
 It is not present in plants or in bacteria which instead use D-amino acid dehydrogenase.
 DAAO in humans is a candidate susceptibility gene and together with G72 may play a role in the glutamatergic mechanisms of schizophrenia.
 DAAO also plays a role in both biotechnological and medical advancements.
 Risperidone and sodium benzoate are inhibitors of DAAO.

 D-amino acid oxidase is different from diamine oxidase that are both sometimes referred to as DAO.

+Function

+The enzyme converts D-amino acids to their corresponding keto-acid.
+Thus, with D-serine it gives hydroxypyruvic acid: